ashfurrow/blog/source/blog/2017-02-24-comparative-asynchronous-programming.html.markdown

 }
 ```

-TODO: Explain code example.
+Here we have a `logIn()` function that appears to return a value synchronously, but in this hypothetical syntax, we see that the function has been marked asynchronous with the `async` keyword.
+When the function execution reaches `await getCredentialsFromUser()`, the function _pauses_ and waits for that function to return a value, asynchronously.
+At that point, the function execution will resume.
+How cool is that!
+Check out [this great blog post](http://khanlou.com/2016/09/async-await/) for more details on a hypothetical async/await in Swift.

-Async/Await isn’t perfect – for example, mixing async/await with regular callback closures is really hard to do.
-They’re an opinionated aspect of a programming language, and so they fit in well with C# and modern JavaScript.
+Async/await isn’t perfect – for example, mixing async/await with regular callback closures is really hard to do.
+They’re an opinionated aspect of a programming language, and so they fit in well with opinionated languages like C# and modern JavaScript.
 Plus they work with throwing errors, so we could write idiomatic Swift error-handling.

-Async/Await is the way I wish Swift had done async programming, it’s probably the ideal but is now too late to standardize on.
+Async/await is the way I wish Swift had done async programming, it’s probably the ideal but is now too late to standardize on.

 Additionally, some asynchronous needs aren’t well-met by async/await.
 It would be hard to write gesture recognizer code this way, which works best with existing Swift-supported abstractions like FRP or target/action.